jonashackt/soap-spring-boot-cxf/README.md

-# SOAP-Webservices with Apache CXF & SpringBoot using JAX-WS & JAXB - Annotations only, absolutely no XML
+# SOAP-Webservices with Apache CXF & SpringBoot using JAX-WS RI & JAXB - Annotations only, absolutely no XML

 As Example SOAP-Service I did some research, but after all the well-known [Weather-Service] seemed to be the best Use-Case, although (or because?) it is used by nearly every tutorial.
 It is really hard to find free SOAP-Services on the web.